cyplo/resume/README.md

 My first "real" job !
 Maintenance on the in-house systems written in Java.
 Slowly I got into client-facing project as well.
 Java, Webobjects.

 ##Books
 I am one of the technical reviewers for the "500 lines or less" book, a new entry in the [Architecture of Open Source Applications](http://aosabook.org/en/index.html) books series.
+I helped to shape the chapter on Paxos there.

 ##Talks/workshops
 The links provided are for the slide decks.